All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 For example, tapering is when the individual transitions from heroin to a heroin substitute such as methadone.

-This is a much smoother transition and reduces the risk of dangerous withdrawal symptoms.
+This is a much smoother transition and reduces the risk of dangerous drug and alcohol withdrawal symptoms.

 Like cocaine, cannabis is not a physically addictive substance.